avrillavine/objav01/README.md

 objav01
 =======

-Basic Object Avoidance Program - Jade Robot moves forwards, but if there is something to the front left, it turns to the right.
+Basic Scratch Object Avoidance Program - Jade Robot moves forwards, but if there is something to the front left, it turns to the right.

 ### Project Information
 ```